kuyermqi/kuyermqi.github.io/_posts/2021-10-23-welcome-to-jekyll copy 2.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "这是中文标题测试"
 date:   2021-10-23 20:53:13 +0800
 categories: jekyll update
 ---
+这是一条中文示例。

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

-Jekyll requires blog post files to be named according to the following format:
+> Jekyll requires blog post files to be named according to the following format:

 `YEAR-MONTH-DAY-title.MARKUP`